8ta4/blog/drafts/Looking for a Service to Automatically Publish Email Correspondence with Redaction.md

 The goal is multifaceted:

-- Encourage better customer service: By making interactions public, service providers may be more motivated to provide better customer service.

-- Increase Accountability: Public records can hold service providers accountable for their actions.

 - Aid in Knowledge Sharing: Publicly available correspondence can help others find answers to similar issues, reducing the need for repeated customer service interactions.

+- Encourage Better Customer Service: By making interactions public, service providers may be more motivated to provide better customer service.

+Sharing is scaring.

 I recently had a run-in with Hacker News.
 I got an email that I thought was worth sharing.
 That got me thinking if there’s a service for that.